adrialopezbou/interactive-graph-theory/README.md

 # Interactive Graph Theory
 This project is the first version of an interactive graph theory website where people with no previous knowledge about graph theory can learn how a graph is structured and about its related listing, finding, sorting algorithms through real-time animated simulations.

+## Instructions
+In order to enable all project functionalities, use

 ## Interactive Panel
 This panel allows the users to create their own graph in an easy and user-friendly way, just using the mouse to create new nodes, drag to move them around or create connections between them.
 While the user is creating a graph, its adjacency list (a way of representing graphs) will be displayed in real time.